 At any moment, there’s usually a couple of books on the horizon.
 This page is where you’ll find information and updates about their progress.
 Please check back every few months to see what’s changed.
 If I remember to change it.

 Books take a good long while to write (months, at least.
-Longer, with a dog “helping” me type) and even longer to edit and polish.
+Longer, with a dog to “help” me type) and even longer to edit and polish.
 For example, NaNoWriMo (National Novel Writing Month) requires 1,667 words per day to hit the target.
-Doing that means about two hours a day once I get home from my actual job.
-At the end of NaNoWriMo, the 50,000 words in 30 days is done, but the house and yard are a complete mess.
+Doing that means about two hours a day once I get home from my actual job (which is also in front of a computer).
+At the end of the month, 50,000 words are done but the house and yard are a complete mess.
 It’s not sustainable, especially if the story grows or changes or is complicated.

 And I’ve yet to write one that isn’t.